Measures to assist foreign domestic helpers and employers to cope with COVID-19 pandemic extended

 Deferral of return to the place of origin

-In view of the COVID-19 pandemic, the Government will further extend the current flexibility arrangement.
-If an FDH is unable to return to his/her place of origin within the aforementioned one-year period, he/she may, upon agreement with the employer, apply to the ImmD for a further extension of the limit of stay until the end of his/her contract such that he/she may return to the place of origin within that period.
-Such applications are acceptable within eight weeks prior to the expiry of the existing limit of stay of the FDHs (i.e. same as those for contract renewal).
+In view of the COVID-19 pandemic, the Government will further extend the relevant flexibility arrangement announced on December 30, 2020.
+If an FDH is unable to return to his/her place of origin within the aforementioned one-year period, he/she may, upon agreement with his/her employer, apply to the ImmD for a further extension of the limit of stay until the end of his/her contract such that he/she may return to the place of origin within that period.

-The Government reminds employers and FDHs that the above flexibility arrangement must be mutually agreed between the employer and the FDH, and that the requirement of FDHs returning to their place of origin continues to be in place.
-Employers should arrange for their FDHs to return to their place of origin within the extended limit of stay.
+The Government reminds employers and FDHs that the above flexibility arrangement must be mutually agreed between the employer and the FDH, and that the requirement that FDHs should return to their place of origin continues to be in place.
+Employers should arrange for their FDHs to return to the place of origin within the extended limit of stay.

 The Government will continue to closely monitor the situation and review the above measures and flexibility arrangements as and when necessary.

-To tie in with the disease prevention measures and reduce the flow of people, the Government appeals to members of the public to submit visa applications for FDHs and further employment of FDHs through online means or the ImmD mobile application.
-Apart from setting up a dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh, the ImmD further enhanced the visa application service through better use of digital technology and launched electronic services for visa application and an "e-Visa" arrangement on December 28, 2021.
-Upon approval of their applications, the applicants may pay the visa fee through various means and download the "e-Visa" on their personal mobile devices or print the "e-Visa".
-Please refer to the relevant press release for details (www.info.gov.hk/gia/general/202112/22/P2021122200489.htm).
-Members of the public may also enquire about the application status and submit supplementary documents and notification of premature termination of employment contract via the above dedicated webpage.
-The process does not require them to attend an office of the ImmD in person to go through the formalities, which is both convenient and time-saving while reducing the need to travel and contributing to the efforts to fight the virus together.
+To tie in with the disease prevention measures and reduce the flow of people, the Government appeals to members of the public to make use of the ImmD's dedicated "Online Services for Foreign Domestic Helpers" webpage at www.immd.gov.hk/fdh or the ImmD mobile application to submit visa applications for FDHs through online means.
+Given that the processing time is the same for applications submitted by drop-in box, online and by post, it is not necessary for employers to arrange for their FDHs to attend an office of the ImmD in person to drop in their applications.
+In addition, the ImmD has introduced the Smart Renewal service that enables persons to submit applications for visas for further employment of FDHs online, by post or by drop-in box and, upon approval of their applications, pay the visa fee through various means and collect the visas by post (except for special or individual circumstances).
+Members of the public may also enquire about application status and submit supplementary documents and notification of premature termination of employment contract via the above dedicated webpage.
+There is no need for them to attend an office of the ImmD in person for going through the formalities, which is both convenient and time-saving while reducing travelling and contributing to the efforts to fight the virus together.

-The Government also urges employers and their FDHs to be mindful of the limit of stay and the passport validity of the FDHs and arrange for applications for visas and replacement of passports in advance.
+The Government also urges employers and their FDHs to be mindful of the limit of stay of the FDHs and arrange for application for visas in advance.